sroosa/net-collection-test/version2/net-collection/series.md

 **Exploring Nature**: 30 episodes</br>
 **Exploring the Universe**: 11 half-hour episodes produced in 1963 by Mayer-Sklar Productions</br>
 **Eyes for the Future**: 10 half-hour episodes produced in 1959 by KRMA in cooperation with the Colorado Society for the Preservation of Blindness</br>
-**Face of Sweden**: 8 half-hour episodes produced in 1963 by Swedish Institute for Cultural Relations and the Swedish Broadcasting Corporation for NET</br>
+**Face of Sweden**: 8 half-hour episodes produced in 1963 by Swedish Institute for Cultural Relations and the Swedish Broadcasting Corporation</br>
 **Face of the Earth**: 10 half-hour episodes produced in 1959 by KQED</br>
 **Face to Face**: 6 half-hour episodes produced in 1962 by BBC</br>
 **Faces of Asia**: 6-8 hour-long episodes produced by Nord Deutsche Rundfunk</br>